How Just Bring Your Body Debunks Bodyweight Exercise MythsMar 31, 2021

-Like many, you may think that bodyweight exercises are “easy” or “beginner” level because they don’t require fancy equipment.
-Still, using your body to train not only saves money and space, but it is also highly effective.
-To shed some light on the benefit of bodyweight exercises, here are some common bodyweight exercise myths that simply aren’t true.
+Think that bodyweight exercises are “easy” or “beginner” level because they don’t require fancy equipment?
+Think again!
+Using your body to train not only saves money and space, but it is also highly effective.
+Gym equipment definitely has its place, but you can get a killer workout using only your own body.

 Myth 2: You Can’t Lose Weight

-- Bodyweight HIIT workout—HIIT workouts are exercises that involve brief bursts of high-intensity intervals followed by periods of low-intensity recovery.
-Bodyweight HIIT workouts (like Plyo push-ups) keep your metabolism elevated for hours after your last rep so that you burn more total calories.
+- Bodyweight HIIT workouts: HIIT workouts involve brief bursts of high-intensity intervals followed by periods of low-intensity recovery.
+Bodyweight HIIT workouts (like plyo push-ups) keep your metabolism elevated for hours after your last rep so that you burn more total calories.

 Myth 3: You Can’t Increase Strength